-3. In order to ensure the safety of the final product, the temperature in the canner must stay at minimum throughout the process time.
+- 3. In order to ensure the safety of the final product, the temperature in the canner must stay at minimum throughout the process time.
 Do power surges or drops with an electric canner cause the temperature to drop too low?
-How will you the user know if that happens with your cooker?

-4. One of the big concerns is that the USDA low-acid pressure process times rely on a combination of heat from the time the canner is coming to pressure, during the actual process time, and then during the early stages of cooling the canner and jars.
+How will you the user know if that happens with your cooker? - 4.
+One of the big concerns is that the USDA low-acid pressure process times rely on a combination of heat from the time the canner is coming to pressure, during the actual process time, and then during the early stages of cooling the canner and jars.
 Even after the heat is turned off under the canner, at the end of the recommended process time, the food remains at high enough temperatures for another period of time that can still contribute to killing of bacteria.
 This retained heat while the canner has to cool naturally to 0 pounds pressure before opening is used to advantage in calculating the total sterilizing value of the process to preserve some food quality.
-If anything is done to shorten the cooling period, including using a very small cooker, then the food could cool down more quickly, and be under-processed.
+If anything is done to shorten the cooling period, including using a very small cooker, then the food could cool down more quickly, and be underprocessed.
 (That is why we recommend using only pressure cookers that hold four or more quart-size jars.)
 Bacteria are not killed in the food only during the process time; the time it takes the canner to come up to pressure, the process time, and the cool-down time all matter.
 There is no way at this point in time to know exactly the percentage of contribution from cooling for each of the canning recommendations.

 Please note: This statement about electric cookers does NOT include the Ball Automatic Home Canner for acid foods only, which is electric, but (1) is not a "multi-cooker", but a dedicated canner, (2) comes with its own instructions and pre-set canning options for specific food preparations, and (3) has had proper thermal process development done to support the recommendations with it.
-We are aware that Jarden Home Brands will be releasing another electric appliance as a boiling water canner and multi-cooker.
-More information will come as we learn about this new device, but it also will not be suitable for canning of low-acid foods.
+Jarden Home Brands also sells an electric boiling water canner, but it is not a pressurized appliance and for canning purposes operates similar to a traditional boiling water canner.
+Directions from the manufacturer for this Ball canner, as well as for the Weck non-pressurized electric boiling water canners, should be followed to get them assembled and for managing temperature settings to achieve a boiling process.